 According to Campbell, the committee’s worries about the Pueblo Ice Arena are safety-related.
 She explained that the location includes a wheelchair lift that can only be used with a specific key.

-“Unfortunately, Pueblo is four cities put together from the 1800s,” Campbell said.
-“Some of those sidewalks were put in during the 1800s and they haven’t done so well.
-It’s a huge, huge issue and one that is not going to have a rapid solution unless we somehow get a hold of a couple billion dollars.”
+“Unfortunately, Pueblo is four cities put together from the 1800s.
+Some of those sidewalks were put in during the 1800s and they haven’t done so well.
+It’s a huge issue and one that can only be solved if we can somehow get a hold of a couple billion dollars.”

 Conclusion